Hoka Hey Motorcycle Challenge: 2010 race

 On the thirteenth day of the event, approximately 110 riders had arrived in Homer, including several female riders and at least one husband and wife team.

 On July 4, participant Kenneth J. Green died in a crash on the Glenn Highway, which was not part of the prescribed route of the race.
 Green was apparently aware he would not win and was taking a shortcut.
 He was not wearing a helmet and was ejected from his bike in the crash and declared dead at the accident scene.

 Despite repeated claims that a winner would be declared and the prize money awarded at the Fourth of July event in Homer, no winner was declared and no prize money was evident.
 Event organizers claimed that they were waiting for potential winners to take polygraph tests and that the prize would now be awarded during the Sturgis Motorcycle Rally.

-During Jim Red Cloud's address to the crowd at the Fourth of July celebration, it was revealed that the Hoka Hey Challenge would be run again in 2011, but would have a very different route and different organizers.
+During Jim Red Cloud's address to the crowd at the Fourth of July celebration, it was revealed that the Hoka Hey Challenge would be run again in 2011, but would have a different route and different organizers.
 At least two riders got married at the end of the event, including one rider who had special dispensation for his fiancée to ride with him the entire trip.

 Despite being announced as the official winner, apparently because his front tire was slightly in front of Kelly's at the finish, Barclay agreed to honor their commitment to share the prize money, which was awarded to Barclay by Jim Durham in a ceremony at the Sturgis Motorcycle rally.

 Publicists for the Hoka Hey 2010 characterized it as a success despite the various problems.

 2011

-The 2011 event began August 5, 2011 in Mesa, Arizona and ended in Nova Scotia on August 21.
+The 2011 event began August 5, 2011, in Mesa, Arizona and ended in Nova Scotia on August 21.
 The entry fee was $1,000 and riders had to be at least 18 years of age to participate.
 Two days of pre-race activities and events beginning August 3 in Mesa, Arizona.
 The race departed at 6:00am on August 5 and covered 10000 mi through 48 states and Canada.
 There were celebrations and sponsor recognition at each of the 15 check points.
 An official Hoka Hey Challenge 2011 Road Glide was commissioned by Harley-Davidson was displayed in the Harley-Davidson Museum located in Milwaukee, Wisconsin.
 Additional events took place when riders arrived in Nova Scotia.

 The 2011 Hoka Hey Motorcycle Challenge was directed by an organizing committee composed of various professionals and event stakeholders.
 A documentary, featuring footage and stories from the 2010 Challenge is in development.